-1 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32021D0820&qid=1624882966988
+2 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32021D0820&qid=1624882966988

-Section I - General context
+Section I - General context3

-The EIT was established in 2008 to contribute to sustainable economic growth and competitiveness by reinforcing the innovation capacity of the Member States and the European Union.
+The EIT is Europe's largest and self-sustainable pan-European innovation ecosystem - with an unmatched local presence - aimed at solving global challenges.
+As the only EU innovation instrument dedicated to integrating education and skills with research and business, the EIT's activities cover the entire innovation journey from idea to successful products and services on the market.
+It was established in 2008 to contribute to sustainable economic growth and competitiveness by reinforcing the innovation capacity of the Member States and the European Union.
 It pioneered the integration of education, business, and research (the knowledge triangle) together with a strong emphasis on entrepreneurial talent and innovation skills.
-The ex-post evaluation of Horizon 2020 and the mid-term evaluation of Horizon Europe confirmed that the overarching rationale of the EIT remains valid and the model of innovation-driven knowledge triangle integration remains relevant.

-15 years after the EIT's establishment, the pace of innovation accelerated dramatically.
+Over 15 years after the EIT's establishment, the pace of innovation accelerated dramatically.
 Innovation is reshaping economic sectors, disrupting existing businesses, and creating unprecedented opportunities.
 With a shifting global economic order and international competition on the rise, the EU's dependence on talent and its capacity to innovate is growing.
 Co-design, cooperation, and co-creation across disciplines and between education, business, and research are needed more than ever to address global challenges related to climate change, the unsustainable use of natural resources, digital transformation, demographic shifts, and the future of healthcare and food.

-The evidence from the Study for the interim evaluation of Horizon Europe, Biennial monitoring report 2024 on partnerships in Horizon Europe and Final Evaluation Report of Horizon 2020 outlined that (1) the EIT has one of the highest leverage effects in Horizon Europe - According to the BMR report "KICs stand out with a full leverage of 5.6, followed by Co-programmed Partnerships with 3.55, Co-funded Partnerships with 2.21 and Institutionalised Partnerships (excluding KICs) with 1.64".(2) EIT's education activities specifically highlighted for their high relevance given the shortage of skilled workers in high-tech and deep tech sectors in the EU.
-(3) EIT KICs add value beyond national support initiatives, primarily by operating across borders and linking KIC partners and beneficiaries with organizations and networks they would otherwise find difficult to access.
+The evidence from Study for the interim evaluation of Horizon Europe, Biennial monitoring report 2024 on partnerships in Horizon Europe and Final Evaluation Report of Horizon 2020 published by the European Commission documented that it delivers on its mission:

+- the EIT has one of the highest leverage effects in Horizon Europe According to the BMR report "KICs stand out with a full leverage of 5.6, followed by Co-programmed Partnerships with 3.55, Co-funded Partnerships with 2.21 and Institutionalised Partnerships (excluding KICs) with 1.64". - EIT's education activities specifically highlighted for their high relevance given the shortage of skilled workers in high-tech and deep tech sectors in the EU. - EIT KICs add value beyond national support initiatives, primarily by operating across borders and linking KIC partners and beneficiaries with organizations and networks they would otherwise find difficult to access.